-Harlem Globetrotters rookie Hoops Green is joining an elite group this year.
-She is just the 15th woman to ever don the red, white and blue uniform in the team’s 91-year history.
+Hoops Green joined the Harlem Globetrotters in 2017 becoming only the 15th woman to ever don the red, white and blue uniform in the team’s 91-year history.

-The guard first started pursuing basketball at age 4.
+The now 5-foot-9 guard first started pursuing basketball at age 4.
 She was introduced to the sport by her older brother who has served as one of her greatest mentors.

 “I always looked up to my big brother, who was always playing basketball.
 Growing up I always wanted to follow his lead,” she said.
 "Now he's my biggest fan, supporter and best friend.”

 Green had a stellar career at Lexington Catholic High School (Ky.) where she helped the team to a 160-14 record over four years.
 She led the team to two state championships, was ranked among the best players in the country, earning All-State and All-Region honors.